 The Indonesian Heritage Society offers English-language Evening Lecture Series twice a year.
 The lectures explore the diversity of Indonesia’s contemporary and traditional cultures, focusing on Indonesia’s arts, ethnography, religion, culture, history and natural history.
 The lectures provide a forum for the speakers to share their expertise with the audience.
 The lectures are open to the public and provide an ideal opportunity for those who work during the day and for partners and friends to join in Heritage Society’s activities.
-Click here for more information on the current lecture series.

 Small groups get together weekly, fortnightly and monthly to discover Jakarta and the surrounding region through exciting tours and adventures.